 4. Banish black and blue bruises by swapping on the good goo.

 5. Soothe and heal sunburns the feel-good way.
 Aloe vera contains cooling properties similar to menthol.

 6. Take the sting or itch out of insect bites.

 8. Alleviate mysterious rashes.

-9. Make feet baby soft with an exfoliating foot mask by mixing together a half cup of oatmeal, a half cup of corn meal, four tbsp. of Aloe vera gel and a half cup of unscented body lotion.
+9. Make feet baby soft with an exfoliating foot mask by mixing together a half cup of oatmeal, a half cup of corn meal, 4 tablespoons of Aloe vera gel and a half cup of unscented body lotion.

 10. Help heal herpes outbreaks.